ShahAliR/memoslap-denoising-pipeline/README.md

 - `docs/`: Pipeline overview and documentation

 ## Requirements
+The script has been tested and works with the following software versions:
 - MATLAB (version R2025a)
 - CONN toolbox (version 22.v2407)
 - SPM12 (version 7771)